EzekielMisgae/Feta/README.md

 <h1>🚀 Getting Started (Locally)</h1>

 <h3>Download or clone the repository</h3>
-<p>You can download the zip file of the repository or use the following command in your terminal to clone the repository:</p>
+<p>You can download the zip file of the repository</p>
-<pre><code class="language-bash">git clone https://github.com/d17012002/event-management</code></pre>

 <h3>Navigate to the project's root directory</h3>
-<p>Once you have downloaded or cloned the repository, navigate to the project's root directory.
+<p>Once you have downloaded the repository, navigate to the project's root directory.
 The project consists of three folders: client, server, and developer.</p>
 <h3>Install dependencies</h3>
 <p>Before starting the servers, make sure to install the dependencies by running the command:</p>
 <pre><code class="language-bash">npm install</code></pre>